-Similarly, $\hat{q}_{\alpha}^*$ minimizes $R_{G_0,\text{d}}(\hat{q}_{\alpha},q_\alpha,c)$ over all borel mappings $\hat{q}_{\alpha}:\mathcal{Y}\mapsto\mathbb{R}^n$. \end{lemma} Thus in the context of teacher value-added literature, $\hat{\mu}^*$ will be of interest when we wish to identify teachers with poor performance defined in terms of an absolute threshold, e.g., mean value-added below a certain fixed value, and where the cost of misidentification increases and is symmetric in terms of the absolute loss.
-This result is complementary to existing results, such as in \cite{Gu2023} that seek to identify units within a relative threshold (say bottom $10\%$ of the population), or \cite{Kline2024} that focus on assigning ranks to units in the population under alternative loss functions.
+where the minimization is over all borel mappings of the data $\mathcal{Y}$ to $\mathbb{R}^n$.
+Similarly, $\hat{q}_{\alpha}^*$ minimizes $R_{G_0,\text{d}}(\hat{q}_{\alpha},q_\alpha,c)$ over all borel mappings $\hat{q}_{\alpha}:\mathcal{Y}\mapsto\mathbb{R}^n$. \end{lemma} Thus $\hat{\mu}^*$ is also of interest for identifying teachers with poor performance relative to an absolute threshold (e.g., mean value-added below a fixed value), where the cost of misidentification is symmetric and increasing in the absolute loss.
+This complements existing results such as \cite{Gu2023}, which identify units within a relative threshold (say the bottom $10\%$), and \cite{Kline2024}, which assign ranks to units under alternative loss functions.